 One great way to keep running from being a chore is to actually make it a hobby.
 There are amazing running resources out there, so dig in and read Runner’s World and other running websites.
 Follow running bloggers and professional runners on Instagram for inspiration and tips.
 They are fun, nice people (or at least they seem so digitally), and they will suck you in.
 Get into the scene a little bit.
 Also, spend time looking back on your runs on your Runkeeper app.
 See how you did on different routes, at different times of day.
 Pat yourself on the back for shaving a second off your pace or going just a bit further.
 Enjoy all the cool photos you take on a run (yes, stop and snap cool scenery or a selfie!).
 Each run is a memory and should be celebrated as such.

-So that’s what worked for me.
+So, that’s what worked for me.
 Not to say there weren’t times I hibernated most of the winter or didn’t train enough for races and hit the wall, but running has become my thing and my life is better because of it.
 It’s not going to be easy every step of the way, but it is awesome.
+And remember: If you run, you are a runner.
+Yes, it’s as simple as that!

 Which of these tips appeals most to you?
-Which sounds the craziest?
 Seasoned runners, how did you get started?